 What is a dry socket?

-The reason there is so much pain when the blood clot is lost is because the pain receptors in the jaw bone are completely exposed to the outside world.
+The reason there is so much pain when the blood clot is lost is that the pain receptors in the jawbone are completely exposed to the outside world.

 How to Know if You Have a Dry Socket